-Stress and anxiety that occur frequently or seem out of proportion to the stressor may be signs of an anxiety disorder.
-Nearly 40 million Americans suffer from some type of anxiety disorder.
-(ADAA)
+Stress and anxiety that occur frequently or seem out of proportion to the stressor could be signs of an underlying condition, including:

-- Panic disorder: a condition that causes moments of extreme fear, a pounding heart, and shortness of breath, commonly known as panic attacks
+- Panic disorder.
+This condition causes panic attacks, which are moments of extreme fear accompanied by a pounding heart, shortness of breath, and a fear of impending doom.

-- Post-traumatic stress disorder (PTSD): a condition that causes flashbacks or anxiety as the result of a traumatic experience
+- Post-traumatic stress disorder (PTSD).
+This is a condition that causes flashbacks or anxiety as the result of a traumatic experience.

-- Social phobia: a condition that causes intense feelings of anxiety in situations that involve interacting with others
+- Social anxiety disorder.
+This condition causes intense feelings of anxiety in situations that involve interacting with others.

-- Obsessive-compulsive disorder: a condition that causes repetitive thoughts and the compulsion to complete certain ritual actions
+- Obsessive-compulsive disorder (OCD).
+This is a condition that causes repetitive thoughts and the compulsion to complete certain ritual actions.

 Certain lifestyle changes can help alleviate symptoms of stress and anxiety.
-These techniques can be used along with medical treatments for anxiety.
-Techniques include:
+These techniques can be used alongside medical treatments for anxiety.